Collective flow of fermionic impurities immersed in a Bose-Einstein Condensate

-Interacting mixtures of bosons and fermions are ubiquitous in nature.
-They form the backbone of the standard model of physics, provide a framework for understanding quantum materials such as unconventional superconductors~\cite{Lee2006, keimer2015quantum} and two-dimensional electronic systems~\cite{Schwartz2021}, and are of technological importance in $^3$He/$^4$He dilution refrigerators~\cite{Ebner1971}.
-Bose-Fermi mixtures are predicted to exhibit an intricate phase diagram featuring coexisting liquids~\cite{Viverit2000}, supersolids~\cite{Buchler2003}, composite fermions~\cite{Bertaina2013}, coupled superfluids~\cite{Kinnunen2015}, and quantum phase transitions in between~\cite{Ludwig2011}.
-However, their coupled thermodynamics and collective behavior challenge our understanding, in particular for strong boson-fermion interactions.
-Clean realizations of fully controllable systems are scarce.
-Ultracold atomic gases offer an ideal platform to experimentally investigate Bose-Fermi mixtures, as the species concentration and interaction strengths can be freely tuned~\cite{Hadzibabic2002,Stan2004,Inouye2004,Silber2005,Ospelkaus2006,Zaccanti2006,Shin2008,Wu2011,Park2012,Vaidya2015,Trautmann2018,Lous2018,DeSalvo2019,patel2022observation}.
-Here, we study the collective oscillations of a spin-polarized Fermi gas immersed in a Bose-Einstein condensate (BEC) as a function of the boson-fermion interaction strength and temperature.
-Remarkably, for strong interspecies interactions the fermionic collective excitations evolve to perfectly mimic the bosonic superfluid collective modes, and fermion flow becomes dissipationless.
-With increasing number of thermal excitations in the Bose gas, the fermions' dynamics exhibit a crossover from the collisionless to the hydrodynamic regime, reminiscent of the emergence of hydrodynamics in two-dimensional electron fluids~\cite{Bandurin2016,Crossno2016,Moll2016}.
-Our findings open the door towards understanding non-equilibrium dynamics of strongly interacting Bose-Fermi mixtures.
+\textbf{ Interacting mixtures of bosons and fermions are ubiquitous in nature.
+They form the backbone of the standard model of physics, provide a framework for understanding quantum materials, and are of technological importance in helium dilution refrigerators.
+However, the description of their coupled thermodynamics and collective behavior is challenging.
+Bose-Fermi mixtures of ultracold atoms provide a platform to investigate their properties in a highly controllable environment, where the species concentration and interaction strength can be tuned at will.
+Here, we characterize the collective oscillations of spin-polarized fermionic impurities immersed in a Bose-Einstein condensate as a function of the interaction strength and temperature.
+For strong interactions, the Fermi gas perfectly mimics the superfluid hydrodynamic modes of the condensate, from low energy quadrupole modes to high order Faraday excitations.
+With an increasing number of bosonic thermal excitations, the dynamics of the impurities cross over from the collisionless to the hydrodynamic regime, reminiscent of the emergence of hydrodynamics in two-dimensional electron fluids.}